xqbumu/go-novel-reader/PLAN.md

         *   `next`/`prev`: Read the next/previous chapter of the active novel, starting from its first segment.
         *   `where`: Show the active novel and its last read chapter and segment.
         *   `config [setting]`: View or toggle configuration settings (currently `auto_next`).
     *   Handle user input, manage the active novel state, load chapters as needed, and orchestrate calls to other modules.
 Implement segment-based reading loop in `read` with asynchronous TTS.
-Mark configuration as dirty when progress or settings change.
-Implement signal handling for graceful shutdown and saving.
-Implement immediate saving on chapter/novel switches, and periodic saving during continuous reading.
+Update progress in `progressData` and mark `progressDirty`.
+Update settings/active path in `cfg` and mark `configDirty`.
+Implement signal handling and deferred exit to save both files if dirty.
+Implement immediate saving of `progress.json` on chapter change/periodic timer, and `config.json` on novel switch.

-## Development Steps (Completed for v7)
+## Development Steps (Completed for v8)

 1. Initialize Go module.
-2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic.
+2. Separate configuration (`AppConfig`, `NovelInfo` in `config.json`) and progress data (`ProgressData`, `ProgressInfo` in `progress.json`).
+Implement load/save logic for both.
 3. Implement chapter splitter with automatic format detection (`novel/parser.go`).
 4. Implement asynchronous TTS interface (`tts/speaker.go` with `SpeakAsync`).
-5. Build CLI interaction logic in `main.go` supporting multi-novel management, segment-level progress tracking, `config` command, and auto-next feature.
+5. Build CLI interaction logic in `main.go` using separate config/progress data, supporting multi-novel management, segment-level progress tracking, `config` command, and auto-next feature.
-6. Implement robust configuration saving: on normal exit, on interrupt signal (Ctrl+C), immediately upon switching chapters or novels, and periodically during continuous reading (every 20 segments).
+6. Implement robust saving logic for both files based on dirty flags and specific events (exit, signal, chapter change, periodic, novel switch).
 7. Add error handling and user feedback.

 ## Information Needed (Resolved)